digital marketing guide

 As you begin to promote your website, you’ll notice that paid advertising opportunities exist in many places across the internet.
 The major search engines, for example, all offer paid advertising options.
 Social media platforms, too, give business owners the choice of whether to pay to expand reach.

 - Ads on third party sites

 Indeed, there are quite a few ways you can pay someone else to promote your website.
 But for the purpose of this eBook, we’ll discuss only the tried, true and measured: search engines and social media.

 The goal of every business website owner is to create a website which creates a constant flow of organic (non-paid) traffic.
-This can be accomplished with a visually appealing site which contains great content and is optimized for search engines.
+In fact, this can be accomplished with a visually appealing site which contains great content and is search engine optimized.

 Paid advertising also carries an additional benefit: it’s highly targeted.
 Whether you choose to implement social media or search engine ads, you can custom-fit your ads to reach any audience you desire.
 A sampling of the variables you may use in your paid advertising includes: